12 Univariate Data Visualizations With Illustrations in Python

 Input (Strip-plot)

 It also helps to plot the distribution of variables for each category as individual data points.
-By default, the function creates a vertical strip plot where the distributions of the continuous data points are plotted along the Y-axis and the categories are spaced out along the X-axis.
-In the above plot, categories are not considered.
+The function by default creates a vertical strip plot, plotting distributions of continuous data along the Y-axis and spacing categories along the X-axis without consideration in the above plot.
 Considering the categories helps in better visualization as seen in the below plot.

 Input (Strip-plot category-wise)